hunar4321/RLS-neural-net/README.md

 ![](images/comparision.jpg)

-Inspired from the following post by whuber: https://stats.stackexchange.com/q/166718
+Inspired from the following post by whuber: https://stats.stackexchange.com/q/166718 Algorithmically, this method is faster than matrix inversion due to the fewer operations required.
+However, in practice, it's hard to fairly compare this method with the already established linear solvers because many optimalization tricks have been done at the level of the hardware for matrix operations.
+We added a simple C++ implementation using Eigen library to compare the performance of this method to the matrix inversion method.

 # 2. Fast Learning in Neural Networks (Real time optimization)
 -----------------------------------